Jump to main content

 Shaft-Hub Connections

-In the course of the globalisation of markets and the associated increases in performance, the ever more compact drive train is forcing the utilisation of the available power. of all strength reserves.
-For this reason, the design of selected shaft-hub connections (SHC) in the area of fatigue, fatigue and fatigue strength has been the main focus for decades. at IKAT.
-The behaviour under individual loads (bending, torsion) as well as combined dynamic loads is analysed and interpreted.
+In the course of the globalization of markets and the associated increases in performance, the increasingly compact drivetrain requires the utilization of all available strength reserves.
+For this reason, the design of selected shaft–hub connections (SHC) with regard to fatigue, has been a major research focus at IKAT for decades.
+The behaviour under isolated loads (bending, torque) as well as combined dynamic loads is analysed and interpreted.

-The complex interaction between stress mechanical stress and other wear parameters (e.g. friction corrosion) make experimental use of the Investigations on the transmission behaviour of SHC are irreplaceable.
-These are accompanied by various simulation tools and ultimately also serve to their validation.
-The tests are carried out on taper and cylinder interference fit as well as feather key, knurled and polygonal joints.
-The focus of the investigations is the fatigue strength (or long-term strength) of the SHC.
-However, investigations are also carried out in the fatigue strength range and the fatigue strength.
+The complex interaction between stress-based loading and additional wear mechanisms (e.g., fretting fatigue) makes experimental investigations of the transmission behaviour of SHC indispensable.
+These are accompanied by various simulation tools and ultimately serve to validate them.
+The investigations are carried out on coned and cylindrical press fit connections as well as keyed, knurled, and polygonal fits.
+The primary focus is on the fatigue (long-term) strength of SHC.
+Investigations are also conducted in the low cycle fatigue range.

-The numerical structural analyses of the WNV are carried out by the FE software ABAQUS.
-A Professure calculation cluster is available for this purpose.
-Other mathematical problems are solved with MathCAD or MATLAB®.
-Shaft-Hub Connections The current state of research can be applied to a complete gearbox design via the FVA Workbench.
-Shaft-Hub Connections
+The numerical structural analyses of SHC are performed using the FE software ABAQUS.
+A dedicated compute cluster of the chair is available for this purpose.
+Other mathematical problems are processed with Mathcad or MATLAB®.
+Shaft–Hub Connections The current state of research can be applied to a complete gearbox design via the FVA Workbench.
+Shaft–Hub Connections

-The experimental investigations are carried out on a large number of test benches, which are tailored to the respective requirements: UWP40, UWP50, UWP60, MLP, HDZ8000, GPeV
+The experimental investigations are carried out on a large number of test benches tailored to the respective requirements: UWP40, UWP50, UWP60, MLP, HDZ8000, GPeV

 Inner knurled interference fit